iai-group/nordlys/doc/source/installation.rst

 Data are a crucial component of Nordlys.
 Note that you may need only a certain subset of the data, depending on the required functionality.
 See :doc:`this page <data>` for a detailed description.

 We use MongoDB and Elasticsearch for storing and indexing data.
-To load the data, you might download the raw collections from their originating sources.
-Alternatively, for some, we provide preprocessed versions for download.
 The figure below shows an overview of data sources and their dependencies.
-The raw data files may be deleted after they have been loaded into MongoDB and Elasticsearch.

 .. figure::  figures/nordlys_load_data.png
    :align:   center